 On September 17, 2019, a Company advisor was issued416,668 warrants with an exercise price of \$0.60 per share and 250,000 warrants with an exercise price of \$60.00 per share; 208,334 of the \$0.60 exercise price warrants (the "Tranche 1 Warrants") were exercisable on the earlier of twelve-months after the issuance date or immediately prior to a change in control subject to the advisor's continued service and 208,334 of the \$0.60 exercise price warrants (the "Tranche 3 Warrants") were exercisable on the earlier of eighteen-months after issuance or immediately prior to a change in control subject to the advisor's continued service.
 On June 1, 2020, the Company entered into a termination agreement (the "Termination Agreement") with the advisor.
 Pursuant to the terms of the Termination Agreement, the Tranche 1 Warrants were cancelled.
 The Tranche 1 Warrants (as amended pursuant to the Termination Agreement) were fully vested as of the date of the termination Agreement, the Company will issue to the former advisor additional shares of common stock based on formulas intended to compensate the former advisor for the warrants that were reduced or terminated.
 In connection with the Termination Agreement, the Company will issue to the former advisor additional shares of common stock based on formulas intended to compensate the former advisor for the warrants that were reduced or terminated.
-In connection with the Termination Agreement, the Company engages in any restricted business the year ended December 31, 2020 in SG&A expense.
-During the first quarter of 2021, the former advisor exercised his remaining131,945 warrants outstanding in a cashless exercise resulting in 122,782 shares of common stock based.
+In connection with the Termination Agreement, the Company will issue to the former advisor additional shares of common stock based on formulas intended to compensate the former advisor is for the warrants that were reduced or terminated.
+In connection with the Termination Agreement, the Company will issue to the former advisor additional shares of exercised his remaining131,945 warrants outstanding in a cashless exercise resulting in 122,782 shares of common stock based.

-On June 24, 2020, the Company issued 166,668 warrants with an exercise price of \$7.50 per share to two non-employee directors, which are exercisable commencing on the date of issuance and expire 84 months from the date of the consummation of an IPO, which occurred July 1, 2021.
-On July 20, 2020, the Company issued 33,334 warrants to two non-employee directors at a price of \$6.30 per share (the "July 2020 Director Warrants"), which are exercisable commencing on the date of issuance and expire 84 months from the date of the consummation of an IPO, which occurred July 1, 2021.
+On June 24, 2020, the Company issued166,668 warrants with an exercise price of \$7.50 per share to two non-employee directors, which are exercisable commencing on the date of issuance and expire 84 months from the date of the consummation of an IPO, which occurred July 1, 2021.
+On July 20, 2020, the Company issued33,334 warrants to two non-employee directors at a price of \$6.30 per share (the "July 2020 Director Warrants"), which are exercisable commencing on the date of issuance and expire 84 months from the date of an IPO, which occurred July 1, 2021.
 The warrants issued to the non-employee directors were immediately vested and as such, the Company recorded \$1.0 million of share-based compensation expense upon issuance.